odedigo/node-secured-api/README.md

         "message": "User created"
     }

-If the email or username is already in the DB, the response is
+If the email or username is already in the DB, the response is `409` with

     {
-        "driver": true,
-        "name": "MongoError",
-        "index": 0,
-        "code": 11000,
-        "errmsg": "E11000 duplicate key error collection: stories.users index: email_1 dup key: { : \"user@email.com\" }"
+    "success": false,
+    "message": "User already exists"
     }

 ## Get a user